About our vaccination requirements

 How to provide proof of vaccination

-You need a digital vaccine certificate or another form of electronic or paper document from a government health authority or approval authority confirming you have had a full COVID-19 vaccine course.
+You need a digital vaccine certificate or an electronic or paper document from a government health authority or approval authority confirming you have been vaccinated.

 - your name

-- the name of the vaccine or vaccines you received
+- name of the vaccine or vaccines you received

-- the name of the agency that administered them
+- name of the agency that administered them

-- the name of the place where you received them
+- name of the country where you were vaccinated

-- the date of each dose or the date when a primary vaccination course was completed.
+- date of each dose or date when you completed your primary vaccination course.